veit/jupyter-tutorial/docs/data/index.rst

         Overview of web scraping with Python.

-With :doc:`DVC <../productive/dvc/index>` we present you a tool that allows data provenance, i.e. the traceability of the origin of the data and the way they are created.

 We introduce :doc:`postgresql/index`, :doc:`postgresql/sqlalchemy` and
 :doc:`postgresql/postgis/index` for storing relational data, Python objects and geodata.

+For the storage of other data types we introduce you to different :doc:`NoSQL databases and concepts <nosql/index>`.

+With :doc:`fastapi/index` we show you a way to provide data with a REST server.

+With :doc:`DVC <../productive/dvc/index>` we present you a tool that allows data provenance, i.e. the traceability of the origin of the data and the way they are created.

-To clean up and prepare the data, we present you some best practices and helpful Python packages in Data  :doc:`../clean-prep/index`.
+Finally in the next chapter you will learn some good practices and helpful Python packages to :doc:`clean up and validate data <../clean-prep/index>`.

 .. toctree::
     :hidden: